AI-Generated Personalized News Is Quietly Rewriting Your Reality

 A counter-movement is brewing.
 Human editors are reclaiming their role as curators, working alongside AI systems to ensure that nuance, ethics, and context survive the onslaught of automation.
 Grassroots and citizen journalism are finding new life, leveraging AI tools to broaden access and amplify marginalized voices.
 Regulatory and ethical debates are intensifying, as lawmakers and watchdogs scramble to keep pace with runaway innovation.

-"The future won’t be man or machine—it’ll be both." — Taylor, media strategist (Illustrative quote summarizing expert consensus)
+"The future won’t be man or machine—it’ll be both." — Taylor, media strategist (quote summarizing expert consensus)

 Supplementary deep-dives: Contexts you can’t ignore